JohnGiorgi/mathematics-for-machine-learning/index.md

 In this section, we are finally going to present a way to solve the _apples and bananas_ problem with matrices.
 Along the way, we're going to find out about a thing called the [**inverse**](http://www.wikiwand.com/en/Invertible_matrix) of a matrix and a method for finding it.

-> For more practice with matrix inverses, see Khan Academy sections [here](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/inverse-transformations/v/linear-algebra-introduction-to-the-inverse-of-a-function) and [here](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/inverse-of-matrices/v/linear-algebra-deriving-a-method-for-determining-inverses).
+> Watch [this](https://youtu.be/uQhTuRlWMxw) video before reading this section.
+For more practice with matrix inverses, see Khan Academy sections [here](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/inverse-transformations/v/linear-algebra-introduction-to-the-inverse-of-a-function) and [here](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/inverse-of-matrices/v/linear-algebra-deriving-a-method-for-determining-inverses).

 ### Gaussian elimination: Solving the apples and bananas problem